 Users may also create their own directories under /fs/scratch.
 Please name the directory with either your user name or your project ID, for example,

 /fs/scratch/PRJ0123 .
 This is a good place to store large amounts of temporary data that you need to keep for a modest amount of time.
-Files that have not been accessed for some period of time, currently six months, may be deleted.
+Files that have not been accessed for some period of time, currently 120 days, may be deleted.
 Check OSC’s data management policy for the official deletion schedule.
 This service should be used only for data that you can regenerate or that you have another copy of.
 It is not backed up.

 The scratch service is a high performance file system that can handle high loads.
 It should be used by parallel jobs that perform heavy I/O and require a directory that is shared across all nodes.
 It is also suitable for jobs that require more scratch space than what is available locally.
 It should be noted that local disk access is faster than any shared file system, so it should be used whenever possible.

 You should not store executables on the parallel file system.
 Keep program executables in your home or project directory or in